delasierra2000/delasierra2000/README.md

 # Projects completed

-- *Python implementation of Formal Concept Analysis*
+- *Python implementation of Formal Concept Analysis.*
 - *Solving Earth's orbit with Runge-Kutta in order to animate diurnal motion.*
-- *Solving and animation of partial differential equations related to membrane vibration*
+- *Solving and animation of partial differential equations related to membrane vibration.*

 # Projects in development

-- *A python implementation for cartography*
+- *A python implementation of cartography.*
-- *A python implementation for fuzzy logic*
+- *A python implementation of fuzzy logic.*

 # Ideas

 - *Developing an interactive Shiny app related to operations resarch.*

-- *Creating a database of a game competition and analyzing the data.*
+- *Sentiment analysis applied to something.*